-Hypnotherapy for Eating Disorders – Anorexia Bulimia Food Addiction Binge Eating Disorder such as Anorexia Bulimia or Binge Eating Disorder or Food Addiction treated with Hypnosis and NLP in Ipswich Suffolk
+Hypnotherapy for Eating Disorder – Anorexia Bulimia SED ARFID, Food Addiction Binge Eating Disorder such as Anorexia Bulimia or Binge Eating Disorder or Food Addiction treated with Hypnosis and NLP in Ipswich Suffolk

 Hypnosis for Anorexia and Bulimia, BDD, ARFID or SED, Binge or Addictive Eating, and other eating disorders

 Many people feel that Anorexia and Bulimia or Binge Eating Disorder or ARFID and other eating disorders cannot be treated.
 Sometimes medical thresholds using BMI as a deciding factor as to whether treatment is given or withheld is not helpful to those who feel stuck in a vicious cycle.